 Although it varies by the co-op board, there are typically a lot of sections to fill out, which is why an organization is a key to making your life easier.
 There will likely be a purchase application.
-This includes basic information, such as your name, the unit number, number of shares, contact information, employment information, housing history, mortgage information, educational history, and your business and personal reference contact information.
+This includes necessary information, such as your name, the unit number, number of shares, contact information, employment information, housing history, mortgage information, educational history, and your business and personal reference contact information.
 A contract of sale should be part of your package.

 A REBNY financial statement is a crucial component.
 The financial statement should have all the necessary backup documentation needed for verification following the statement in order of data entries.
 This includes bank/brokerage statement.
 On the subject of financials, the board will need to see a copy of the loan commitment letter, if financing.

 Aztech Recognition Agreement

-You also need three originals of a Recognition Agreement.
+You also need three originals of an Aztech Recognition Agreement.
 Two are kept by the lending bank, and the building’s property manager retains the other.
 This is a three-way agreement between you, the bank, and the board.
 The co-op pledges to alert the bank if you fail to pay the maintenance fees, along with other items, such as if you seek to sublet or sell your apartment.